 We are pleased with the progress since the beginning of the year as cases and hospitalizations have decreased significantly.
 However, as the virus continues to circulate in our community, we strongly encourage everyone to utilize the available tools to prevent severe COVID infection.
 This will allow us to continue moving forward and enjoy the spring and summer.

 We have some exciting news at Guilford Medical Associates!
 We recently went live with a new, updated Electronic Health Record system.
 The new system will help your doctor & the staff continue to provide excellent care while employing the latest technology.
 As we continue to become more familiar and adjust our workflows to best leverage this new technology, please be patient.
 It may take an extra minute or two to fill in some additional information at first but it will be much more efficient than the old system.

 To sign up on the new patient portal, please click on the following link and enroll now: https://health.healow.com/GuilfordMedicalAssoc

-Thank you for your trust and confidence in the physicians and staff at Guilford Medical Associates, PA.
+Thank you for entrusting your medical care to the doctors and staff at Guilford Medical Associates, PA.